 Entomology -- Research

-The Knaus-Gavitt collection consist mostly of correspondence and misc. documents to Warren Knaus and W.W.
+The Knaus-Gavitt collection consist mostly of correspondence and miscellaneous documents to Warren Knaus and W.W.
 Gavitt.

 This collection consists of the personal papers of Peter Dunning Ashlock, which includes research, manuscripts, and publications.
 It is also comprised of travel information and materials from professional organizations.
 The collection also includes correspondence as well as newspapers and a map.